 Erica Peachey’s Practice

 Erica Peachey is a Consultant in Animal Behaviour, based in West Kirby.
-Kim Hope is her Associate.
-The practice, established in 1990, is celebrating its 25th year helping companion animals and their owners to build better relationships.
+The practice was established in 1990 and helps companion animals and their owners to build better relationships.
 We specialise in the diagnosis, treatment and management of behavioural problems in companion animals.
 Behaviour consultations are available upon veterinary referral.
 We work with owners to make an individual behaviour modification programme to suit their pet and keep in close contact to assist with any changes.
 Some pet insurance companies cover behaviour consultations.

 We run the ‘Good Dog!’ and ‘Good Puppy!’ courses, unique to Erica’s practice.
 We aim to teach owners and dogs to have a better understanding of each other, to avoid problems and to teach response to basic commands.
 We also offer one-to-one training sessions either as and when needed or a set of three, and also rehabilitation sessions.
 Erica Peachey’s Practice uses gentle, reward based training methods.
 We cover the Wirral, Cheshire, Liverpool and the surrounding areas upon request.
 Our dog and puppy training courses are held in Melrose Hall, Hoylake.